-How does a peer support group run?
+How does a support group run?

-Peer support groups may:
+Support groups may:

-- Hold monthly meetings for formal and focussed discussions
+- Hold regular meetings for focused discussions

 - Share experiences in a casual social setting

-- Participate in activities together
+- Participate in social activities

 Can’t find a peer support group in your area?